andrewringler/git-annex-turtle/README.md

   * https://stackoverflow.com/questions/30156107/swift-share-sqlite-database-between-app-and-extension
   * http://dscoder.com/defaults.html
 * See https://developer.apple.com/documentation/foundation/userdefaults section Persisting File References for advice on preserving permalink links to folders that work even across renames, probably better to do this, instead of using string paths :)
-* https://stackoverflow.com/questions/2405305/how-to-tell-if-a-file-is-git-tracked-by-shell-exit-code maybe useful tricks for
+* https://stackoverflow.com/questions/2405305/how-to-tell-if-a-file-is-git-tracked-by-shell-exit-code maybe useful tricks for files that are in git, but not annex

 Check if our Finder Sync extension is running: